sahilseth/funr/README.md

-funr -h            Show this help funr -h <function> Show help for a specific function funr -v            Show extra verbose prints, for debugging this package funr <func>        Find and run <function>
+funr -h            Show this help funr -h <function> Show help for a specific function funr -v            Show extra verbose messages for debugging this package funr <func>        Find and run <function>
 funr <func> [args] Run <func> with supplied <arguments>
 funr <pkg::func>   Load the package (pkg), and then run <func>